|

 disciple and saint "in our own image," you might say.
 (Icon)

-him "a dedicated but IMPETUOUS follower of Christ."
-I suppose that comes from
+called him "a dedicated but IMPETUOUS follower of Christ."
+I suppose

-the story of the raising of Lazarus.
-It was a dangerous time, because the Jewish
+that comes from the story of the raising of Lazarus.
+It was a dangerous time,

 And as far as I am concerned that

-about a cynic.
-Only ONE disciple saw Jesus and immediately fell to his knees
+story about a cynic.
+Only ONE disciple saw Jesus and immediately fell to his

-sharing his name probably helps!)
-I can relate to asking questions, probing
+course, sharing his name probably helps!)
+I can relate to asking questions,

-faith, seeking truth, maybe being too impetuous or even foolhardy at times.
-I
+probing faith, seeking truth, maybe being too impetuous or even foolhardy at

 HYMN: "For All the Faithful Women"